 Business Woman of the Year

-Attended by over 500 statewide business leaders, the Business Woman of the Year luncheon will take place in February of 2019.
+Attended by over 500 statewide business leaders, the Business Woman of the Year luncheon will take place in February.

 The Business Woman of the Year program honors the achievements and contributions of women in business from across the state, and it serves as a follow-up event to the 50 Leading Business Women program held every August.